ivolator/restlt/README.md

  A resource in Rest Lite is a class that extends the \restlt\Resource class.
  Each resource can contain methods that respond to multiple GETs, POSTs, PUTs, DELETEs and PATCHs.
- It is important to mention that when you are registering resources with the server you are either registering a resource folder and prviding a namespace or a single resource by providing the FQNS to resource class.
+ It is important to mention that when you are registering resources with the server you are either registering a resource folder and providing a namespace or a single resource by providing the FQNS to resource class.
 Providing a FQNS (fully qualified name space) is necessary.

  To configure the URI for the resource, you need to setup couple of things.
  All the metadata is configurable via the PHP doc blocks.
 Examples are shown later.